 Institutional arrangements: these are the arrangements and processes between government and non-government organisations that enable continuous collection and reporting of sector-based data relevant for GHG and air pollutant inventories and projections.
 There are several models that can be used — the projections work can be centralised within a government department, ministry or agency or it can be spread across several government departments, ministries or agencies or external organisations.
 The most common approach is to have the projections work done within the team that compiled the historical emission inventories (as that team will already have a good technical understanding of emissions).
 However, complications can arise from the fact that historical emissions are considered technical work, and emission projections introduce political issues.
 Therefore, an environment agency might lead the compilation of the historical emissions, but it may be considered that emission projections should be the responsibility of the environment ministry.

-Resources and expertise: assessing a model to determine the institutional arrangements will need to consider where existing expertise and knowledge is placed within a given country and how much time it will take to compile emission projections and the resources available.
+Resources and expertise: The institutional arrangements will need to consider where existing expertise and knowledge are placed within a given country and how much time it will take to compile emission projections and the resources available.
 From the outset, it is sensible to have a target for the resources needed to deliver emission projections to a good quality (including resources for continuous improvement).
 It is important to include resources for personnel outside the core inventory team, such as data providers.

 Data: the approach used for estimating emission projections is to combine the historical emissions inventory with information on how the existing emissions will change in future years.
+Therefore, the sharing of data between the historical emissions inventory compilers and those compiling emission projections will be important.

 Historical emissions inventory: it is particularly difficult to show the impact of policies on future emissions if the historical inventory uses calculations that are too simple to allow these impacts to become visible.
 Therefore, the quality and detail of the existing historical emissions inventory is important and, often, it is the emission projections work that drives improvements in the historical inventory.

+Projection years: For the purposes of NAPCPs prepared in accordance with the common format laid down by Commission Implementing Decision (EU) 2018/1522 under the NECD, national emission projections shall, as a minimum, include all pollutants subject to national emission reduction commitments under the NECD, namely SO₂, NOₓ, NMVOC, NH₃ and PM₂․₅.

-Projected data: projected activity data (such as projected fuel combustion from power stations and the road transport sector) are often found in government strategies and plans.
-There is a large variation from country to country on the extent to which ‘official’ projections data are available.
+Projected data: projected activity data (such as projected fuel consumption by power stations and the road transport sector) are often found in government strategies and plans.
+In addition, projected data compiled for GHG projections or energy modelling can often be used for air pollutant projections.
+There is a large variation from country to country on the extent to which ‘official’ projections data are available and there are likely to be some sources for which no projected data is available.
 Without these data, it is necessary to make best estimates and draw on expert judgement.
 People are often reluctant to offer expert judgement because of the political nature of emission projections, but this is almost always required to ensure completeness in the emission projections.
-It is important to be open about the generally high levels of uncertainty in emission projections.
+Consequently, it is important to be open about the generally high levels of uncertainty in emission projections.

 Institutional arrangements